cwei01/TDSS/README.md

 # Smoothness Really Matters: A Simple yet Effective Approach for Unsupervised Graph Domain Adaptation
-This is the source code of AAAI-2025 paper "[Smoothness Really Matters: A Simple yet Effective Approach for Unsupervised Graph Domain Adaptation]" (TDSS).
+This is the source code of AAAI-2025 paper "[Smoothness Really Matters: A Simple Yet Effective Approach for Unsupervised Graph Domain Adaptation]" (TDSS).

 # Requirements
 This code requires the following: